 General tools and equipment.

 The yard has good security as it is accessed through other businesses secure yards with perimeter fencing throughout the site.

 Rent: £724 per month, which includes VAT and public liability insurance.

 The business is owner run and managed with part-time casual staff members.

 The business generates a turnover in the region of £182,000 per annum, with a gross profit of approximately 29%.

-Long-established retailer of windows, doors and conservatories with additional income from other sources. ...More Details
+Thriving long established retailer and installer of conservatories, windows & doors with additional income ...More Details